hcarver/hcarver.github.io/_posts/2019-01-15-building-an-8-bit-computer-alu.md

 ![Register layout](/assets/alu_working.jpg)

+One of the things that's really slowed me down is that the programme I'm using to design my stripboard layouts has a nasty habit of crashing.
+And when it crashes, it deletes the file I'm working on so I have to start again.
+It's called Fritzing - and it's brilliant except for this one (quite major) problem.

 Next up, I'm going to build a status register.
 I've been thinking hard about the carry bit - whether to make it a true carry bit, an overflow bit, or simply use the carry out of the sum / subtraction.